WPZOO/Penguin/README.md

 The multi column layout which appears on a bigger screen has implemented with the help of [Masonry](http://masonry.desandro.com/), a JavaScript grid layout library.
 Masonry is available under the MIT license.

 ### Customizer Library
-This is a helpful library for working with the influded WordPress Theme customizer.
-[Customizer Library](https://github.com/devinsays/customizer-library) is shared by Devin Price on github.
+The `Customizer_Library_Styles` class from the [Customizer Library](https://github.com/devinsays/customizer-library) by Devin Price released under GPL-2.0+.

 ### Fluidvids
 [Fluidvids](https://github.com/toddmotto/fluidvids) is a JavaScript library and helps Penguin to show your embed videos in a responsive way.
 Fluidvids is available under the MIT license.